totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.onlineapi.rst

 As a POST endpoint, we must be prepared to receive and process parameters.
-Flask helps us with this through the ``webargs`` class: every parameter is defined as an entry on the ``query_arg`` dict, giving its type, decription, validation function and telling wether it is mandatory or optional.
+Flask helps us with this through the ``webargs`` class: every parameter is defined as an entry on the ``query_arg`` dict, giving its type, description, validation function and telling whether it is mandatory or optional.
 Once the dict with expected parameters is defined, we look for these parameters on the requests by calling ``parser.parse(query_arg, request)``.